fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0a.md

 #### Part 14 - Full Stack Web Development: Next.js

 Material in address <a href="https://courses.mooc.fi/org/uh-cs/courses/full-stack-open-nextjs">https://courses.mooc.fi/org/uh-cs/courses/full-stack-open-nextjs</a>

-Note that university credits of this part are available starting 1st August 2026

 ### Studying the course in a nutshell